vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Viṣṇudbarmasūtra to marry a girl grammar, medicine and yoga,

 of any of the four varnas, pp. 126, p.
-586; author of Rājamārtanda
+586; author of Rājamārtaṇḍa

 269; first allowed and then con. and Bbujabalabbima, p.
 588.